CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 ## Coding Period ~ Phase 1 💻

-After susscessfully completing the community bonding period, which was quite productive, I started with the coding period, where I did tasks weekly for 8 weeks.
+After susscessfully completing the community bonding period, which was quite productive, We started with the coding period, where We did tasks weekly for 8 weeks.

-I had lots of meetings and discussions with my mentors, which helped me a lot in understanding the codebase and the project requirements.
+We had lots of meetings and discussions with my mentors, which helped me a lot in understanding the codebase and the project requirements.

 #### Week 1 & 2 (May 27 - June 9)